JaredLBailey/JaredLBailey.github.io/_posts/2024-08-26-Leaflink-Robot-Plant.md

 # Technology in Plant Care <a name="tech"></a>

-Leaflink is more than just a plant maintenance tool; it represents an advancement in how technology can enhance our interaction with nature.
+Leaflink is more than just a plant maintenance tool.
+This project represents an advancement in how technology can enhance our interaction with everyday objects.
 By combining AI, IoT, and voice technology, we’ve created a system that not only simplifies plant care but also makes it more interactive and enjoyable.
 We’re excited about the potential of Leaflink and look forward to seeing how it evolves.